loadero/loadero-python/README.md

 ```

 Further examples will not include `APIClient` initalisation.
 It is assumed that
-the client has been initialize at an earlier step.
+the client has been initialized at an earlier step.

 ### Working with Existing Resources